ros2/rviz/rviz_visual_tests/docs/documentation.md

 - Visual tests are located in the folder rviz_visual_tests.

 - The reference screenshots are located in the rviz_visual_tests/tests source folder, in a directory called reference_images.
-The test images are, instead, located in the rviz_visual_tests build folder, in a directory called test_images, generated automatically at build system generation.
+The test images will be generated in the rviz_visual_tests build folder at build time.

-- Visual tests are especially useful for regression testing.
+- The purpose of this framework is to have visual *smoke* tests serving as regression tests.

 - The user will be able to do both of the following: either take/update reference images, or take test images and compare them with existing references.

-- By default the comparison will be performed pixel wise.
-In case of non identical pictures, the difference image will be generated (the color value of each pixel of such image is, i.e., the absolute value of the difference between the respective pixels of the test and the reference images).
+- By default the comparison will be performed pixelwise.
+In case of non identical pictures, the difference image will be generated (the color value of each pixel of such image is the absolute value of the difference between the respective pixels of the test and the reference images).
-At this point the MSE (Mean Square Error) index is calculated using the difference image and compared to a threshold value that the user can set: if the computed MSE index is lower that this threshold, then the test will pass, if not it will fail.
+At this point the MSE (Mean Square Error) index is calculated using the difference image and compared to a threshold value that the user can set: if the computed MSE index is lower than this threshold, then the test will pass, if not it will fail.
 In both cases the user will be notified about the actual value of the MSE index.
 In the future, a more sophisticated comparison method may be provided.

 - If the dimensions of the test image are different from the ones of the reference picture, then the test screenshot will be resized to match the reference one before the comparison is performed.